 “Blessed are the poor in spirit, for the kingdom of heaven belongs to them.”
 (Matthew 5:3)

-A. To be poor in the spirit does not mean financial poverty.
-But to be aware of our utter spiritual bankruptcy before God, (Isaiah 64:6) B. All of us were born into this state of spiritual poverty.
-Being born to rich or poor parents doesn’t make a difference, (Psalm 5:15) C. This beatitude points two kinds of people.
+This one is the first of the eight beatitudes.
+To be poor in the spirit does not mean financial poverty.
+But to be aware of our utter spiritual bankruptcy before God, (Isaiah 64:6).
+All of us were born into this state of spiritual poverty.
+Being born to rich or poor parents doesn’t make a difference, (Psalm 5:15).
+This beatitude points to two kinds of people.
 People that are too proud to admit their spiritual poverty and those who humbly admit it, (Luke 18:9-14).

 Implications: Jesus said the tax collector went down to his home justified rather than the Pharisee.
-Likewise salvation belongs to people who admit that they are sinners, (Kingdom of Heaven means salvation).
+Likewise, salvation belongs to people who admit that they are sinners, (the Kingdom of Heaven means salvation).

 2. Be a person of brokenness before God